Policies and Procedures

 It is the Institute's policy that individuals will not be retaliated against for initiating an inquiry or complaint in good faith.

-Anyone—including individual students, faculty members, and employees of the Institute—may bring a formal complaint against a student to the Committee on Discipline (COD).
-The COD reviews cases of academic offenses, violations of Institute regulations and standards, and other infractions alleged to have been committed by students.
+Anyone—including individual students, faculty members, and employees of the Institute—may bring a complaint against a student to the Committee on Discipline (COD).
+The COD reviews cases of academic offenses, violations of Institute regulations and policies, and other infractions alleged to have been committed by students.

-A complaint against anyone employed by MIT may be discussed with the immediate or higher supervisor in the center, lab, department, or school where the concern arose, with an administrative officer (AO) if applicable, or with the human resources office on campus or at Lincoln Laboratory.
+A complaint against anyone employed by MIT may be discussed with the immediate or higher supervisor in the center, lab, department, or school where the concern arose, with a director of administration and finance if applicable, or with the human resources office on campus or at Lincoln Laboratory.
 A written request for a formal review of a complaint should be made to a human resources officer.